Project

 Upgrading redmine server fails

-Added by Peter Kövesdi 24 days ago
+Added by Peter Kövesdi about 2 months ago

 I have a working redmine instance on Debian 12: